OpenVisualCloud/SVT-JPEG-XS/ffmpeg-plugin/readme.md

 ## Notice
 FFmpeg is an open source project licensed under LGPL and GPL.
 See https://www.ffmpeg.org/legal.html.
 You are solely responsible for determining if your use of FFmpeg requires any additional licenses.
 Intel is not responsible for obtaining any such licenses, nor liable for any licensing fees due, in connection with your use of FFmpeg.

+For particulars on how to build the plugin in WSL2 environment, see ws2msys.md of this folder.

 ## 0. Create installation directory and export env variable:
 ```
 mkdir install-dir